SamirTalwar/talks/use-your-type-system.md

         ...
     }

 We've wrapped all of the different pieces of information that make up our short list page in one place.
-This is much nicer from a design perspective, as it unites what was previously a fairly haphazard set of data, but it also gives us a great opportunity to recognise the obvious performance problem.
+This is much nicer from a design perspective, as it unites what was previously a fairly haphazard set of data, but it also gives us a great opportunity to recognise the obvious efficiency problem.
 Previously, the functions that construct the lists, sets and maps would have been scattered; now, they'll all live in the same class, and we can easily recognise when whe're doing work unnecessarily, even when we haven't worked on this area of the codebase in weeks.

 We're working in Java 8 now, so each time we process a collection, the first thing we do is turn it into a `Stream<T>` using the `.stream()` method.
 Beforehand, we'd write a for-each loop that iterates over the collection, which constructs an `Iterator<T>` internally and ends up doing basically the same thing.
 This means that whether you're using loops, functional methods on your collection, [LINQ][] or anything else, you're still doing more work than you need to be.